alecksandr26/mem-c/README.md

    ```
 2. Then, install the header file and the library:
    ```
-   mv include/mem.h /path/you/want/to/install
+   cp include/mem.h /path/you/want/to/install
-   mv build/lib/libmem.so /path/you/want/to/install
+   cp build/lib/libmem.so /path/you/want/to/install
    ```

 ## Getting Started